moelhewehy7/Weather/README.md

 - **Search:** Search for a specific city to get detailed weather information.
 - **City Data:** View city name, temperature, min and max temperature, weather condition, and background related to the weather condition.
 - **Introduction Screen:** A welcoming introduction screen to guide users.
 It is shown only once using SharedPreferences.
-- **Refresh Indicator**: Added a refresh indicator to the home page, allowing users to manually refresh the content for the latest updates.
+- **Refresh Indicator**: Added a refresh indicator to the Weather page, allowing users to manually refresh the content for the latest updates.

 ## Future Plans